05 Nov 2018 Josphat Kariuki

 IOTA Announces Integration With Ledger Hardware Wallet

 After months of anxious waiting, IOTA holders will now have the ability to store their assets in an offline hardware wallet.
 The wallet is developed by Ledger, a world leader in infrastructure and security solutions for blockchain and cryptocurrency applications.

 As mentioned in the announcement, Ledger CEO Eric Larchevêque, revealed that quality and security are the main issues addressed by their product.
-The company is aiming at scalability, free-transactions, and IoT (Internet of Things) application.
+The company is aiming at scalability, free transactions, and IoT (Internet of Things) applications.

 In the past month, many have been criticizing IOTA because of downtimes in its network last November.
 As explained by an MIT Media lab post, this shows the extent to which the IOTA network relies on its coordinator.
 That single point of failure suggests that the network is not truly decentralized.
 The IOTA network also suffered a bug in July this year, adding to reports of network difficulties.

 With regards to Ledger’s history, headquartered in San Francisco and Paris, Ledger aims to secure crypto assets with its line of hardware wallets available in 165 countries.
 The wallets use a proprietary OS (Operating System) known as BOLOS, integrated into an EAL5+ certified secure chip.

 This tamper-resistant platform creates an individual shield according to the set security requirements by preauthorized applications.
 It takes a formidable effort to crack the secure chip, unlike the generic microcontrollers which may be hacked by amateurs.